 Day 1 – Vegan Apple Cinnamon Oatmeal

 Oatmeal is one of the easiest breakfast to make.
 The only thing you need to remember is that you need 1 cup of quick oats and 2 cups of milk (how to make cashew milk).
 Other than that, just load it up with your favorite fruits, nuts, and seeds.
-We love to add chia seeds, flax seeds, nut butter, almond slices, puffed seeds like quinoa or amaranth.
+We love to add chia seeds, flax seeds, nut butter (how to make peanut butter), almond slices, puffed seeds like quinoa or amaranth.

 Day 2 – Hummus and Veggie Sandwiches

 We love savory breakfasts and love to have a quick toast or sandwich for breakfast.
 Our go-to sandwich spread is this quick oil-free hummus topped with raw veggies.
 We love hummus and it is so easy to make one at home.
 You only need 5 ingredients and 5 minutes.
-If we want to mix it up, we make our 5-minute Tofu Cream Cheese or one of our Roasted Veggie Spreads instead of hummus.
+If we want to mix it up, we make our 5-minute Tofu Cream Cheese or one of our Roasted Eggplant Bell Pepper Spread instead of hummus.

 Day 3 – Red Lentil Pancakes